eonil/aafc2/README.md

 - Some copying can be avoided by employing copy-on-write strategy.
-- Whole collection copying can be avoided by employing multi-level, page-based data structures like B-Tree or hash-table of small arrays.
+- Whole collection copying can be avoided by employing multi-level, page-based data structures like B-Tree, hash-table of small arrays or proper persistent-data-structures.
 - Some rendering can be avoided by triggering loop only on v-sync.
 - Some rendering can be avoided by skipping operations for same data.
 - For this, operation must be referentially transparent.